MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/policies-communications.md

  If your update is completed within the defined maintenance window, you won’t receive any notification when the update is completed.
 However, the History page in LCS will be updated to show that the update has been completed.

- You can verify that the update was completed successfully on the History page in LCS.
-There, you will see an entry for Microsoft planned maintenance window – Completion.
+ You can verify that the update was completed successfully by checking the version number on the About page.

  We are planning to add the ability to notify customers when the downtime window is completed.